C

 To use gcov to measure your path coverage, compile your program using -fprofile-arcs -ftest-coverage

-autotools a configure script which activates these flags when passed --enable-coverage
+.
+You can build with the GNU autotools a configure script that activates these flags when passed --enable-coverage

 :